 - rubber (n.)

-Very useful for erasing the strokes of black lead pencils, and is popularly called rubber, and lead-eater. [entry for Caoutchouc in Howard, "New Royal Encyclopedia," 1788]Meaning "overshoes made of rubber" is 1842, American English; slang sense of "condom" is from 1930s.
+Very useful for erasing the strokes of black lead pencils, and is popularly called rubber, and lead-eater. [entry for Caoutchouc in Howard, "New Royal Encyclopedia," 1788]Meaning "overshoe made of rubber" is 1842, American English; slang sense of "condom" is by 1930s.
 Sense of "deciding match" in a game or contest is 1590s, of unknown signification, and perhaps an entirely separate word.
-Rubber stamp is from 1881; figurative sense of "institution whose power is formal but not real" is from 1919; the verb in this sense is from 1934.
+Rubber stamp (n.) is from 1881; figurative sense of "institution whose power is formal but not real" is from 1919; the verb in this sense is from 1934.
 Rubber cement is attested from 1856 (from 1823 as India-rubber cement).
 Rubber check (one that "bounces") is from 1927.